Tom Murphy Player Props: Mariners vs. Angels

 - Murphy reached base via a hit in seven of 14 games last season (50.0%), including multiple hits in 21.4% of those games (three of them).

-- Murphy had an RBI in one of 14 games last season.
+- Murphy had an RBI in one of 14 games last year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.